-As the Director of Veterinary Postgraduate Education at the University of Liverpool, I am very pleased to present our provision of our online programme for the Postgraduate Certificate in Veterinary Business Management.
+As the Director of the Veterinary Business Management Programme at the University of Liverpool, I am very pleased to present our provision of our online programme for the Postgraduate Certificate in Veterinary Business Management.
 We have an excellent team of experienced academic staff, supported by an amazing team of administrative staff who pride themselves in their support of our students.
 We have an emphasis on bringing together participants into a community of learning and we have developed the modules to maximise your opportunities to develop with our online community of colleagues and mentors.